enigmalea/AO3-Work-Skin-Journal-App/README.md

   ![html mode preview](../assets/htmlmode.png?raw=true)

-  2. Copy and paste the contents of the .html for the mode you want to use into the body of your fic where you want the app to appear.
+  2. Copy and paste the contents of the .html file for the mode you want to use into the body of your fic where you want the app to appear.

 3. Profit.